Izenda7Series/docs/known_issues.rst

      - 17878
      - When modifying a field Alias Report shows "This field is invalid" for field with Grand Total/SubTotal if field alias used more than once in calculation
    * - Defect
-     - 17876
-     - Report-level calculated fields are not copied when using the copy console.
-   * - Defect
      - 17875
      - Selected Field of SubTotal/Grand Total is not displayed when user selects a smart tag Subtotal/Grand Total to view it
    * - Defect